-Review and road test of the Vauxhall Grandland Hybrid
+Review and road test of the Vauxhall Grandland Plug-in Hybrid-e

 Vauxhall's Grandland Hybrid delivers family-friendly electrification.
 Jonathan Crouch takes a look.

-Ten Second Review of the Vauxhall Grandland Hybrid
+Ten Second Review of the Vauxhall Grandland Plug-in Hybrid-e

 Thanks to its association with the French PSA conglomerate, Vauxhall was able to introduce a Plug-in version of its mid-sized Grandland X SUV back in 2019.
 Now that car, rebadged simply 'Grandland', has been upgraded inside and out, with a Hybrid range based around the more affordable front-driven drivetrain.
 It remains an undeniably interesting package for a family buyer wanting a degree of EV tech but not quite ready to take the plunge into full-battery motoring.